shannah/cn1-local-build-tools/README.md

 This repository contains an ANT task to build [Codename One](http://www.codenameone.com) applications locally.
 This project is targetted specifically at iOS builds.

+**NOTE:** If you are using Netbeans, then you might want to check out the [Codename One Offline iOS Build Netbeans Module](https://github.com/shannah/cn1-offline-ios-suite-nbm).
+It bundles this task into a Netbeans module so that you can build your Netbeans-based Codename One projects locally without having to fuss with any build scripts.

 ----
 ###IMPORTANT: